Jorge Eduardo Costilla Sánchez: Extradition and case

 On 30 September 2015, Costilla Sánchez was extradited to the U.S. along with twelve other criminals, including former high-ranking Beltrán Leyva Cartel leader Edgar Valdez Villarreal.
 On 1 October, he declared himself not guilty of the charges imposed at a federal court in Brownsville, Texas.
 On 26 September 2017, he pleaded guilty to conspiracy to possess narcotics with intent to distribute cocaine and cannabis, in addition to two counts of assault on federal agents for the standoff in 1999.
-His sentencing was scheduled for 18 January 2018.
+His sentencing was originally scheduled for 18 January 2018.
+On 22 September 2022, Costilla Sánchez was sentenced to life in prison and was ordered to pay a forfeiture judgment of $5 million, the amount that he was found to have profited from his involvement in drug trafficking.